The

 Everyone's seen a power strip before- there's

 one under almost every desk in America.
-ILAB's $199 Auto Strip Model 8 is sort
+ILab's $199 Auto Strip Model 8 is sort

 of like the most deluxe power strip you've ever seen.
 It has a total of 10 outlets.